-Demi-glace is an ultra-concentrated sauce base that I use to enliven pan sauces or soups; it’s usually made with veal.
-Demi-glace is also the closest thing I know to making your own bouillon cubes — only this is infinitely better.
+Glace de viande is an ultra-concentrated stock used to enliven pan sauces or soups; it’s usually made with veal.
+Glace is also the closest thing I know to making your own bouillon cubes — only this is infinitely better.
 Looks like duck Jell-O, doesn’t it?

-The only problem with demi-glace is that is a major pain to make.
+The only problem with glace is that is a pain to make.
 If you have other things to do, this recipe can take several days.
 Really.
 But it’s still worth it.
 Take your time and go with it.
-Once its made, demi-glace will last two weeks or more in the fridge and a year in the freezer.
+Once its made, glace lasts two weeks or more in the fridge and a year or more in the freezer.
 Freeze it in blocks with an ice cube tray, or in small glass jars.
 Remember a little goes a long way.

 Then, when you need a bomb of meaty flavor, grab some demi-glace and drop it into the sauce or soup.